// WHY SANDLOGIC · ANY AI

 CORE (inside EdgeMatrix)

-The compiler + runtime engine that recognizes the incoming model architecture (transformer / SSM / RNN / CNN), selects the appropriate kernel sequence, and emits silicon-ready code.
+The compiler + runtime engine for SandLogic's own silicon — co-designed with the ExSLerate IP it targets.
+It recognizes the incoming model architecture (transformer / SSM / RNN / CNN), selects the appropriate kernel sequence, and emits silicon-ready code for the Krsna SoC.
 Built on IREE / MLIR — open frontends, no vendor lock.
-Same toolchain whether you target Krsna or third-party silicon.

 EdgeMatrix · CORE layer →